gahrayce/CS-250/README.md

-Q: hat does it mean to be a good team member in software development?
+Q: What does it mean to be a good team member in software development?

 > A good team member:
 > [if a developer,] fixes buggy code without consideration to whomever erred.
 Responsibility for the integrity of the code is every developer's job.